ory/docs/docs/hydra/login-consent-flow.md

 ---
 id: login-consent-flow
 title: User Login and Consent flow
-sidebar_label: Ory OAuth2 & OpenID workflow
+sidebar_label: Ory OAuth2 & OpenID Connect workflow
 ---

-Ory OAuth2 & OpenID uses a **User Login and Consent Flow** to include third-party user management (implemented by you) into the
+Ory OAuth2 & OpenID Connect uses a **User Login and Consent Flow** to include third-party user management (implemented by you) into the
 OAuth 2.0 and OpenID Connect authorization flow.
 An incoming authorization request is redirected to:

 1. the **Login Provider**: authenticates the user by validating his or her credentials (login)